zadarastorage/zadara-operator/docs/custom_resources.md

 `spec.https` | Use https connection to the VPSA (default: http) | Required `spec.token` | Token of the VPSA | Required
 `spec.csi` | CSI provisioner |
-`spec.csi.autoExpandSupport` | Support VPSA Volume auto-expand feature.
+`spec.csi.autoExpandSupport` | Support VPSA NAS Volume auto-expand feature.
 Enabled by default.
 To enable auto-expand for CSI Volumes, you need to configure Storage Class parameters.volumeOptions https://github.com/zadarastorage/zadara-csi/#storage-class.
 When autoExpandSupport is enabled, periodical sync will be handled by a CronJob, running in the same namespace as CSI driver. |
 `spec.csi.iscsiMode` | A way for the CSI plugin to reach iscsiadm on host https://github.com/zadarastorage/zadara-csi#node-iscsi-connectivity | Required.
 Allowed values: `"rootfs"`, `"client-server"`
-`spec.csi.provisioner` | CSI provisioner to be used in StorageClass, for example `csi.zadara.com`.
+`spec.csi.provisioner` | CSI provisioner to be used in a StorageClass, for example `csi.zadara.com`.
 More: https://kubernetes.io/docs/concepts/storage/storage-classes/#provisioner |
 `spec.csi.livenessProbe` | Liveness probe configuration for CSI driver.
 Default livenessProbe.handler is httpGet: {path:"/healthz", port:9808}.
 Note: livenessProbe.handler MUST be httpGet, with path "/healthz".
 Other options not allowed. livenessProbe.handler.port is configurable (default 9808) and MUST be unique for each CSI instance.
 More: https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes |
 `spec.csi.livenessProbe.failureThreshold` | Minimum consecutive failures for the probe to be considered failed after having succeeded.
 Defaults to 3.
 Minimum value is 1. |
 `spec.csi.livenessProbe.initialDelaySeconds` | Number of seconds after the container has started before liveness probes are initiated.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes |